ryanatkn/cosmicplayground/src/docs/pixi.md

 > which are used in
 > [the Pixi implementation of the Earth map](/src/lib/EarthViewerPixi.svelte).

-Pixi is a hefty dependency and roughly tripled the website's JavaScript bundle size to a total of about 600KB uncompressed.
+Pixi is a hefty dependency and roughly tripled the website's JS bundle size to a total of about 600KB uncompressed.
 The rest of the website uses [Svelte](https://svelte.dev) and [SvelteKit](https://kit.svelte.dev), whose code-split tiny bundles make this dependency painful in comparison,